 Step 7: Repeat if Necessary

-If no pulse is felt within 10 seconds, or the pulse is less than 60 beats per minute with signs of poor perfusion, start CPR.
+Note: Immediately stop and begin cardiopulmonary resuscitation(CPR) if no pulse is felt within 10 seconds, or the pulse is less than 60 beats per minute with signs of poor perfusion.

-The Brachial Pulse is an optimal choice for quick and reliable pulse checks in various medical situations.
+Brachial Pulse is a preferred pulse check for infants due to its reliability and speed in various medical situations.
 This method is preferred in infants for several reasons:

 Accessibility

-The brachial artery is easily accessible in infants.
+The brachial artery is easily accessible in a newborn baby.
 It is located on the inside of the upper arm between the elbow and shoulder.
 This makes it easy to locate and feel, even in emergencies.

 Reliability

-The pulse in the brachial artery is typically strong and detectable, providing a reliable measure of the infant’s heart rate.
+The pulse in the brachial artery of a baby is typically strong and detectable, providing a reliable measure of the infant’s heart rate.
 This reliability is crucial in emergencies where quick and accurate assessment is needed.

 Minimal Obstruction